thewillyhuman/willyOS-c/README.md

 > ### Note
 >
-> The tests that come with willyOS are written using the framework NUnit.
+> The tests that come with willyOS are writen using the framework NUnit.
 You can find more information at: https://www.nunit.org.
-After the installation remember that you have to imported at the beginning of your test class.
+After the installation remember that you have to import the `NUnit.framework` at the beginning of your test class.
 > ```C#
 > using NUnit.Framework;
 > ```